sfanxAK/alx_html_css/html_advanced/README.md

 This project is part of the ALX Intro to Software Engineering program. on This project involves creating a webpage using pure HTML, following a designer file available on Figma [fig file](https://intranet.alxswe.com/rltoken/LTAnuL7o_w6kq8u9hUicgg).
 The tasks include implementing the header, banner, quote, videos, membership, FAQ, and footer sections.

-- Programing Language used in this Project :
+- Programing Language used in this Project :    <br>
 <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" alt="Html_badget"/>